rdmpage/taxonomy-GBIF-manuscript/README.md

 - Jetz, W., McPherson, J. M., & Guralnick, R. P. (2012).
 Integrating biodiversity distribution knowledge: toward a global map of life.
 Trends in Ecology & Evolution, 27(3), 151–159. [doi:10.1016/j.tree.2011.09.007] [Jetz et al. 2012]

+- JONES, K. E., PURVIS, A., MacLARNON, A., BININDA-EMONDS, O. R. P., & SIMMONS, N. B. (2002).
+A phylogenetic supertree of the bats (Mammalia: Chiroptera).
+Biological Reviews of the Cambridge Philosophical Society, 77(2), 223–259. [doi:10.1017/S1464793101005899] [Jones et al. 2002]

 - Kennedy, J. B., Kukla, R., & Paterson, T. (2005).
 Scientific Names Are Ambiguous as Identifiers for Biological Taxa: Their Context and Definition Are Required for Accurate Data Integration (pp. 80–95).
 Springer-Verlag. [doi:10.1007/11530084_8][Kennedy et al. 2005]

+- Li, J., Che, J., Murphy, R. W., Zhao, H., Zhao, E., Rao, D., & Zhang, Y. (2009).
+New insights to the molecular phylogenetics and generic assessment in the Rhacophoridae (Amphibia: Anura) based on five nuclear and three mitochondrial genes, with comments on the evolution of reproduction.
+Molecular Phylogenetics and Evolution, 53(2), 509–522. [doi:10.1016/j.ympev.2009.06.023] [Li et al. 2009]

 - Matthew, W. D., Granger, W. (1923) New fossil Mammals from the Pliocene of Szechuan, China.
 Bulletin of the American Museum of Natural History 48: 563–598. http://hdl.handle.net/2246/1308 [Matthew and Granger 1923]